 At Philpad, we also use the same plugin.
 You may want to read the related page, How to Add and Submit WordPress XML Sitemap to Google Webmaster.

-UPDATE: Webmaster Tools is now known as Web Console.
+UPDATE: Webmaster Tools is now known as Google Search Console.